mysysadmin-ltd/puppet-projects/USAGE.md

 If your project has a tomcat component, it will have deployed a tomcat instance.
 Webapps can be deployed under `var/webapps`.

+`etc/tomcat-env` is symlinked to the tomcats `setenv.sh`, use this to set any environment variables you require.

 # MySQL

 If your project has a MySQL component, a database and user will have been created.